 If you intend to come to work in Ireland you need to know the rules about the formalities involved in travelling to Ireland, the rules about permission to land in Ireland.
 It would be helpful to know general information about who is entitled to come to Ireland and about living in Ireland before you come here.

-You may find out about job vacancies in Ireland and how to begin the process of finding a job in Ireland.
+You may find out about job vacancies and how to begin the process of finding a job in Ireland.

 If you are from an EU member state or one of the countries of the EEA or Switzerland, you are entitled to come to work in Ireland.
 You do not need an employment permit.
 You are entitled to have your dependants come to live with you.
-If you are a spouse or civil partner of an EEA/Swiss national who is exercising the right of free movement, then you have similar rights to work and live in Ireland.
+If your non-EEA spouse or civil partner is coming to live in Ireland with you, they must apply for permission to remain under EU Treaty Rights in order to have similar rights to live and work in Ireland.

 If you are an EEA or Swiss national, you are entitled to be treated in the same way as Irish citizens when you apply for work in Ireland.
 You are free to apply for any job vacancy, including jobs in the public sector.
 These include jobs in the Irish army and the Irish police force (An Garda Síochána), but not the Irish diplomatic service.